-Two minds can be better than one: Thought-controlled virtual spacecraftFebruary 5th, 2013 in Neuroscience /
+Two minds can be better than one: Thought-controlled virtual spacecraftFebruary 5, 2013 in Medicine & Health / Neuroscience

 Scientists at the University of Essex have been working with NASA on a project where they controlled a virtual spacecraft by thought alone.